jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Cluster-info/kubectl-cluster-info.md

 # kubectl cluster information

-Kubectl is used to create pods and is special in the right.
-All other objects are created using kubectl create.
+The `kubectl cluster-info` command is used to get the information about the cluster.
+This is useful when you want to know the status of the cluster and the services that are running.

 ## Command